-The facility administrator shall schedule, and establish procedures for, the quarterly inventorying of all tools.
+The facility administrator shall schedule and establish procedures for the quarterly inventorying of all tools.
 Facilities shall use inventory control number/AMIS bar code labels as necessary.

-In SPCs and CDFs,
+- 1. Inventory maintenance at each work location is the responsibility of the detail supervisor and department head. - 2.
+The work detail supervisor or staff member assigned a toolbox shall be accountable for the control of his/her assigned tools on a daily basis. - 3.
+Any tool permanently removed from service shall be turned in to the tool control officer for record keeping and safe disposal. - 4.
+Tool inventories shall be numbered and posted conspicuously on all corresponding shadow boards, toolboxes and tool kits.

-1. Inventory maintenance at each work location is the responsibility of the detail supervisor and department head.
+While all posted inventories must be accurate, only the master tool inventory sheet in the office of the Chief of Security requires the certifiers' signatures.

-2. The work detail supervisor or staff member assigned a toolbox shall be accountable for the control of his or her assigned tools on a daily basis.
+5. Tools in current use shall be inventoried in accordance with the following schedule:

-3. Any tool permanently removed from service shall be turned in to the Tool Control Officer for recordkeeping and safe disposal.
+a.
+Annual

-4. Tool inventories shall be numbered and posted conspicuously on all corresponding shadow boards, toolboxes, and tool kits.
-While all posted inventories must be accurate, only the Master Tool Inventory Sheet in the office of the chief of security requires the certifiers' signatures.
+Once each year at a minimum, the tool control officer and employees responsible for tools shall together inventory all tools/equipment on-site.

-- 5. Tools in current use shall be inventoried in accordance with the following schedule: - Annual.
-At least once each year, the Tool Control Officer and employees responsible for tools shall together inventory all tools/equipment on-site. - Each inventory-taker shall certify the accuracy of that inventory, which must be approved by the facility maintenance supervisor and chief of security. - The Tool Control Officer shall provide the chief of security a complete set of the separate inventories (for example, restricted tools, non-restricted tools), referred to as the Master Tool Inventory Sheet.
+- 1) Each inventory-taker shall certify with name, title and identification number the accuracy of that inventory.
+Certification must be approved by the facility maintenance supervisor and Chief of Security. - 2) The tool control officer shall provide the Chief of Security a complete set of the separate inventories (e.g., restricted tools, non-restricted tools) referred to as the Master Tool Inventory Sheet.